Saffron Spice is from what flower.

-It is a million dollar question to lots of peoples like us.
+It is a million-dollar question to lots of people like us.

 Along with the yellow-red hue, they add a rich taste and flavor to your food.

 There are many stories about Its origin, but it is still debated.